rails/weblog/_posts/2017-11-25-Rails-5-2-Active-Storage-Redis-Cache-Store-HTTP2-Early-Hints-Credentials.markdown

 that incorporates all those years of veteran hacks into a cohesive unit that anyone can use.

 This new Redis Cache Store supports Redis::Distributed, for Memcached-like sharding across Redises.
 It’s fault tolerant, so will treat failures like misses, rather than kill the request with an exception.
-It even supports distributed mgets for that full partial collection caching goodness.
+It even supports distributed MGETs for that full partial collection caching goodness.

 This comes together with a massive leap forward for cache efficiency with [key recycling](https://github.com/rails/rails/pull/29092) and [compression](https://github.com/rails/rails/pull/31147) both available by default.
-For Basecamp, it meant improving the cache life time by two orders of magnitude!
+For Basecamp, it meant improving the cache lifetime by two orders of magnitude!
 We went from having caches trashed in as little as a day to having caches last for months.
 If you’re using partial caching and the nesting doll strategy, your cache lifetime will improve dramatically between these two changes.

-We’ve also embraced the cherry of HTTP2 with [early hints](https://github.com/rails/rails/pull/30744) through the work of Aaron Patterson and Eileen Uchitelle.
-This means we can automatically instruct the webserver to send required style sheet and JavaScript assets early.
+We’ve also embraced the cherry of HTTP/2 with [early hints](https://github.com/rails/rails/pull/30744) through the work of Aaron Patterson and Eileen Uchitelle.
+This means we can automatically instruct the web server to send required style sheet and JavaScript assets early.
 Which means faster full page delivery, as who wouldn’t want that?

-On the topic of performance, Rails now ships with [Bootsnap](https://github.com/Shopify/bootsnap) in the default Gemfile, created by our friends at Shopify.
+On the topic of performance, Rails now ships with [Bootsnap](https://github.com/Shopify/bootsnap) in the default `Gemfile`, created by our friends at Shopify.
 It generally reduces application boot times by over 50%.